AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch5.md

 ## Late effects

-Late eႇects are side eႇects that occur months or years after a disease is diagnosed or after treatment has ended.
-Late eႇects may be caused by cancer or cancer treatment.
+Late effects are side effects that occur months or years after a disease is diagnosed or after treatment has ended.
+Late effects may be caused by cancer or cancer treatment.
 They may include physical, mental, and social health concerns, and second cancers.
 The sooner late effects are treated the better.
-Ask the care team about what late eႇects could occur.
+Ask the care team about what late effects could occur.
 This will help you know what to look for.
 ---